 Midlands Regional Competitiveness Report

 The Midlands Regional Competitiveness Report is an annual publication that scores the Columbia MSA and comparative regions on five indicators of competitive communities: innovative capacity, talent, entrepreneurial environment, livability, and industry clusters.
-See the first annual report, published in October 2014, here.
+See the annual report, published in December 2015, here.

 Carolina Alliance for Technology (CAT)